load balancer

 Is it necessary to install a load balancer?

-It is not mandatory in all cases, but it is strongly recommended.
+It is not obligatory in all cases, but it is highly recommended.
+Especially when:

 In simple installations, it may not be essential, but as soon as there are several simultaneous loads or plans for expansion, using it makes a big difference.